2014 Abu Dhabi Grand Prix: Team changes

 Facing a similar financial situation, Caterham launched a crowdsourcing campaign to attend the race, which ultimately proved successful and the team returned for the season-ending race, bringing the grid up to 20 cars.
 Although Caterham retained Kamui Kobayashi for the race, Marcus Ericsson had terminated his contract with Caterham a week and a half before the race, forcing Caterham to hire another driver.
 24 Hours of Le Mans winner André Lotterer, who also drove for Caterham in the 2014 Belgian Grand Prix, was originally linked towards the role, but he turned down the offer.
 Will Stevens, a former Marussia test driver, took the drive instead and made his Formula One debut.
 This was also the last race for Caterham as the team collapsed before the start of 2015.

 Tyres

 For the first time since Pirelli became the sole tyre provider, they supplied the yellow-banded soft tyre as the prime compound, while the red-banded supersoft was the option selection for the event.
 The previous three seasons saw the medium and soft selections used.

 Virtual Safety Car (VSC)

 The FIA again tested its Virtual Safety Car system, proposed for the 2015 season, to better deal with race track emergencies following the incident suffered by Jules Bianchi during the 2014 Japanese Grand Prix.
 The version tested in Abu Dhabi, however, was not preferred to that tested at the preceding United States and Brazilian Grands Prix.

 Championship permutations

 The race decided the outcome of the championship battle between Lewis Hamilton (who entered on 334 points) and Nico Rosberg (who entered on 317 points).
 The champion permutations were as follows:

-For Rosberg to win the championship, he would need to: